octarinesec/octarine-operator/charts/cbcontainers-agent/README.md

 If you want to create the secret as part of the chart installation provide the `accessToken` value to the chart.

+*DO NOT* store the token in your source code

+Inject this value as part of your pipeline in a secure way!

 This means storing the secret as plain text in your `values.yaml` file.

 If you prefer to create the `Secret` yourself in an alternative and more secure way, don't set the `accessToken` value and the chart will not create the `Secret` objects.

+#### Carbon Black Company Codes
+In order for the agent CNDR component to function correctly and be able to communicate with the CBC backend a company code is required.

+This code is located in a secret.
+By default, the secret is named `"cbcontainers-company-code"`, but that is configurable via the `components.cndr.companyCodeSecretName` property.

+If that secret does not exist, the CNDR component will fail.

+If you want to create the secret as part of the chart installation provide the `companyCode` value to the chart.

+*DO NOT* store the code in your source code

+Inject this value as part of your pipeline in a secure way!

+This means storing the secret as plain text in your `values.yaml` file.

+If you prefer to create the `Secret` yourself in an alternative and more secure way, don't set the `companyCode` value and the chart will not create the `Secret` objects.